Islandora/documentation/docs/user-documentation/glossary.md

 ## Alpaca
 Islandora's event-driven middleware based on [Apache Camel](http://camel.apache.org/) that handles communication between various components of Islandora, for instance synchronizing [Drupal](#drupal) data with a [Fedora](#fedora-repository-software) repository and the [Blazegraph](#blazegraph) triple store.

-## Ansible
-Open source software for provisioning, configuration management and application deployment.
-In the context of Islandora, Ansible can be used to install and maintain the Islandora software stack more conveniently and efficiently on a server or group of servers.
-The configuration and installation instructions are captured in a human-readable list of tasks, called 'Playbook'.
-The [Islandora Playbook](#islandora-playbook) for Ansible is one of the installation methods currently supported by the Islandora community.

 ## Apache
 Refers to the [Apache Software Foundation](https://www.apache.org/), a not-for-profit organization supporting various open source software development projects.
 The Islandora software stack consists of different components that are developed under the umbrella of the Apache Software Foundation, for instance [Apache ActiveMQ](https://activemq.apache.org/), [Apache Camel](http://camel.apache.org/), the [Apache HTTP server (webserver)](https://httpd.apache.org/), [Apache Karaf](https://karaf.apache.org/), [Apache Solr](https://solr.apache.org/), and [Apache Tomcat](https://tomcat.apache.org/).